kubewarden/docs/docs/architecture.md

 Finally, the `policy-server` starts a HTTPS server listening to incoming validation requests.
-The web server is secured using the TLS key and certificate created before by `kubewarden-controller`.
+Kubewarden uses the TLS key and certificate created by `kubewarden-controller` to secure the web server.

 The web server exposes each policy by a dedicated path following the naming convention: `/validate/<policy ID>`.